citp/privacy-policy-historical/m/mo/mov/moving2canada.com.md

 #### Sharing your personal information

 As a general rule, we do not sell, trade, or rent Users personal identification information to others.
 We may share generic aggregated demographic information not linked to any personal identification information regarding visitors and users with our business partners, trusted affiliates and advertisers for the purposes outlined above.
-The exception to this is where those who complete our Registration form choose to receive content from the Bank of Nova Scotia.
-Subscribers who check this box will have their data sent to the Bank of Nova Scotia and may receive email communications from them.
-Subscribers who choose to have their data sent to the Bank of Nova Scotia can opt-out of receiving these communications by clicking ‘Unsubscribe’ in emails they receive from the Bank of Nova Scotia.
+The exception to this is where those who complete our Registration form choose to receive content from the Bank of Nova Scotia or CurrencyFair.
+Subscribers who check the respective box will have their data sent to the Bank of Nova Scotia or CurrencyFair and may receive email communications from them.
+Subscribers who choose to have their data sent to the Bank of Nova Scotia or CurrencyFair can opt-out of receiving these communications by clicking ‘Unsubscribe’ in emails they receive from the Bank of Nova Scotia or CurrencyFair.

 #### Third party websites